Disabled Child Caregiver

 How Does the Caregiver Provision Process Work with Damla Consultancy?

-In a sensitive area like caring for disabled children, it is crucial for the process to progress systematically and controlled.
-At this point, Damla Consultancy manages the process of identifying candidates suitable for families' needs and ensuring the right match professionally, drawing on its experience since 2005.
+In a sensitive area like disabled child care, it is crucial for the process to progress systematically and controlled.
+At this point, Damla Consultancy manages the process of identifying candidates suitable for families' needs and ensuring the correct match professionally, leveraging its experience since 2005.

 The process progresses with a multi-stage evaluation model instead of random candidate referrals: